bburns/PyVoyager/README.md

 * Handle larger planet images - not centering correctly, eg in VGISS_5106.
 * Option to make movie using one filter, to reduce flickering.
-* Put images into separate folders for each target sequence, eg JupiterTelescope, JupiterWide, Europa, Io.
-Each can make a movie with a different framerate.
-* Add command-line interface, e.g. something like vg download 5105-5106, vg unzip 5105, vg pngs 5110, vg center 5118, vg all 5119?

 [1]: http://pds-rings.seti.org/archives/